 A letter from your employer that confirms your salary.

 If you're self-employed, the paperwork will be slightly different.
 When refinancing your lender will likely request two years of business and personal tax returns and Australian Taxation Office assessments as proof of your income.

-When refinancing, you'll need to supply your lender with documents outlining the last six months of existing home and personal loans.
+When refinancing, you'll need to supply your lender with documents outlining the last six months of existing home loans and any other debts.

-If you're sticking with the same lender (such as switching from a fixed to variable loan) they'll have your existing loan information, but you'll still need to provide details of personal loans.
+If you're sticking with the same lender (such as switching from a fixed to variable loan) they'll have your existing loan information, but you'll still need to provide details of any other loans you have.